Ferdinand Walsin Esterhazy: Flight to Britain and later years

 Esterhazy was discreetly put on military pension with the rank of Major.
 On 1 September 1898, having shaved off his moustache, he fled France, via Brussels, for the relative safety of England.
-Rachel Beer, editor of The Observer and the Sunday Times, English newspapers knew that Esterhazy was in London because The Observers Paris correspondent had made a connection with him; interviewing him twice, during which he confessed to being the culprit: I wrote the bordereau.
+Rachel Beer, editor of The Observer and the Sunday Times, English newspapers, knew that Esterhazy was in London because The Observers Paris correspondent had made a connection with him, interviewing him twice, during which he confessed to being the culprit: I wrote the bordereau.
 She published the interviews in September 1898; reporting his confession and writing a leader column, she accused the French military of antisemitism and called for a retrial for Dreyfus.

 From Milton Road in the town of Harpenden, Esterhazy continued to write in anti-Semitic papers such as La Libre Parole until his death in 1923.
-He is buried in St Nicholas' churchyard, Harpenden, under the name of Jean de Voilemont.
+He is buried in St Nicholas's churchyard, Harpenden, under the name of Jean de Voilemont (the Forchtenstein branch of the Esterhazy family paid him at least 50,000 Francs to change his name).
 A headstone was erected shortly after with the false name and a false birthdate with an inscription from Percy Bysshe Shelley: "He has outsoared the shadow of our night".